-I encourage you to watch the 12-minute video of Jack’s keynote that puts a twist on the notion of a “founder” and the pivotal idea.
-The key to innovation, he says, is to be open to new ideas no matter where they come from.
+This is the advice @Jack Dorsey, one of the founders of Twitter, gave at TechCrunch Disrupt.
+I encourage you to watch the 12-minute keynote that puts a twist on the notion of a “founder” and a pivotal idea.
+He says that the key to innovation is to be open to new ideas no matter where they come from.

-Medical Leaders in an Idea Economy
+Medical leaders in an Idea Economy

 “Engaging in health-related activities on social media channels is the most important thing I have done for my medical life since completing my specialist training.
 It has renewed my fascination for healthcare in a way I haven’t felt since I was a medical student and doing so, has undoubtedly quelled a mid-life ennui with my career.
 It has transformed the way I learn (where I had all but stopped learning) and introduced me to new and interesting friends.”

 Some doctors only engage with other doctors.
 I was pleasantly surprised when I came across this tweet from Danielle Jones:

 Jones explains, “I follow patients on Twitter.
 Not my patients, but patients who share their stories.
 I follow patients who explain how their doctors have affected their mental and physical health – how their physicians have failed them or fought for them and how it made them feel.”